By: Todd Rosenberg, Esq., Brooklyn Heights, OH

 - Did the insurer request contribution to the settlement by its insured?

-- Did the insurer ignore counsel’s advice? and
+- Did the insurer ignore the counsel’s advice? and

 - Independent of an excess verdict, insurer has a separate duty to conduct an adequate investigation and evaluation of the claim.